StevenJL/ruby_design_patterns/README.md

 ### The Adapter Pattern

-**Definition:** A "client" class wants to invoke a bunch of "target" classes.
-The target classes have similar functions but different interfaces.
+**Definition:** A "client" class wants to invoke a variety of "target" classes.
+These target classes have similar functions but different interfaces.
 Adapter classes wrap these target classes so they have a common interface.

 **Example:** An OrderShipper class (the client) that calls order classes (targets) through adapters